Reusing an existing tree-sitter Tree

 • Intend to pin tree-sitter on your side without taking a separate dependency from this library.
 The re-exported big_code_analysis::tree_sitter module is the same crate we link against, so the types agree by definition.

-Use the byte-based entry points (get_function_spaces / metrics_with_options) if you do not already have a tree — they construct the parser internally and own the parse end to end.
+Use the byte-based entry point analyze (with a Source) if you do not already have a tree — it constructs the parser internally and owns the parse end to end.

 Working example